Arogya-2002/BG_addAndRemove/README.md

 ### Web Interface

 1. Navigate to `http://127.0.0.1:8000` in your browser
+2. Choose one of the following actions:
-2. **Remove Background**: Upload an image and click "Remove Background"
+   - **Remove Background**: Upload an image and click "Remove Background"
-3. **Add Background**: Upload a foreground image (preferably with transparent background) and a background image, then click "Add Background"
+   - **Add Background**: Upload a foreground image and a background image
+   - **Inpaint Image**: Upload an input image and a black-white mask image where white represents the area to be inpainted
-4. Download your processed images
+3. Download your processed images

 ### API Endpoints